Use an external microphone

-The native microphone on your phone will capture audio of good quality if you are less than one meter from your subject and working indoors out of the wind, but you will get better results with an external microphone.
+The microphone on your phone will capture audio of good quality if you are less than one meter from your subject and working indoors out of the wind, but you will get better results with an external microphone.
 There are plenty of options – from clip-microphones to handheld to wireless systems, and we have many recommendations in our Equipment chapter.

-If you don’t have an external microphone, the headset of an iPhone or high-quality Android phone will record acceptable audio.
-If you need to do this, try to work indoors and don’t record in windy locations.
+If you don’t have an external microphone, you could use the headset of an iPhone or high-quality Android phone as it will record acceptable audio.

 Clip microphones should be attached so that the microphone is about 20cm from your interviewee’s mouth.
 Record a short test video and listen back on headphones to make sure the voice is audible, and that it is not so close to the mouth as to be distorted by ‘popping’ sounds.